-The rating reflects the county's strong financial position following years of balanced operating results, primarily due to a very strong local economy that benefits from its access to Washington DC, as well as a strong management team that maintains conservative budgeting and formalized financial policies.
-We believe the county's large and diverse property tax base will likely continue to experience good growth, in part, due to the Pax River Naval Air Base within its borders, as well as a stable health care and education base.
+The rating reflects the county's strong financial position following years of balanced operating results, primarily due to a durable local economy that benefits from its exurban access to employment markets surrounding Washington D.C., as well as a strong management team that maintains conservative budgeting and formalized financial policies.
+We believe the county's employment and income tax base will remain solid, in part, due to the Pax River Naval Air Base within its borders, as well as a stable health care and education base.
 St. Mary's County has a history of managing its operating expenses well.
-In addition, the county maintains some financial flexibility, with its ability to increase its property tax rate.
+In addition, it maintains some financial flexibility, with its ability to increase its property tax rate.
 Given this flexibility and strong economic fundamentals, we believe the county should maintain balanced financial operations.